EvolvingSysadmin/Sysadmin-Toolkit/docs/Network-Enumeration.md

 ## Get-PingResults.ps1
 - Script: [Get-PingResults.ps1](/tools/network/Get-PingResults.ps1)
-- Description: Powershell script that obtains all hosts that reply to ICMP ping requests of a specified subnet
+- Description: PowerShell script that obtains all hosts that reply to ICMP ping requests of a specified subnet
 - Use Case: run this script to enumerate hosts that respond to ICMP on a network
 - Usage:
   - Command: `PS C:\> .\Get-PingResults.ps1`